ivana94/tripp/README.md

 # Tripp.

-A fun travel app for me and my friends.
+A maybe fun travel app for me and my friends.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).